-Hospital Visitation Guide for Church Elders
+Hospital Visitation Guide for Churches

 A well-planned hospital visit brings encouragement and blessing not only to the patient, but also the pastor, elder, deacon, or church member representing the congregation.
 At no other time in a person’s life do spiritual issues and church support become so important.

-Hospital Visitation Tips for Elders and Deacons
+Hospital Visitation Tips for Pastors, Elders and Deacons